 - Allow for the protection of assets from creditors;

-- Each spouse is able to retain his/her individual financial identity.
+- Each spouse can retain his/her individual financial identity.

 How does one conclude an antenuptial contract?

-A consultation should be arranged with the Notary (an attorney with the additional qualification of a Notary Public) prior to the marriage.
-The Notary will then draft the Antenuptial in accordance with the instructions obtained at the consultation and will then arrange for the parties to attend at his/her office to sign the Antenuptial in his/her presence.
+Arrange a consultation with the Notary (an attorney with the additional qualification of a Notary Public) before the marriage.
+The Notary will draft the Antenuptial following the instructions obtained at the consultation and will then arrange for the parties to attend at his/her office to sign the Antenuptial in his/her presence.

-The original A.N.C is sent to the Deeds Office for registration and must be registered within 3 months of the date of the marriage.
+The original ANC is sent to the Deeds Office for registration and must be registered within three months of the date of the marriage.